theobio/p5-Bio-SeqWare-Uploads-CgHub-Bam/README.md

 or float seconds since Unix 0).
 If no parameter is passed, the current time will be queried.
 Time is parsed through perl's localtime().

+## getUuid

+    my $uuid = $self->getUuid();

+Creates and returns a new unique string form uuid like "A3865E1F-9267-4267-BE65-AAC7C26DE4EF".

+## getErrorName

+    my $errorName = $CLASS->getErrorName( "SomeException: An error occured" );

+Extract the error or exception name from the first word in a string, assuming that word ends in exception or error (any case).
+The name is the preceeding part, i.e. "Some" for the string above.
+If no string can be determined (i.e.) the first word is not "\*exception" or "\*error", then the name will be Unknown.

+## ensureIsDefined

+    my $val = $CLASS->ensureDefined( $val, [$error] );

+Returns $val if it is defined, otherwise dies with $error.
+If $error is not defined, then dies with error message:

+    "ValidationErrorNotDefined: Expected a defined value.\n";

+## ensureIsntEmptyString

+    my $val = $CLASS->ensureIsntEmptyString( $val, [$error] );

+Returns $val if, stringified, it is not an empty string.
+Otherwise dies with
+$error.
+If $error is not defined, then dies with error message:

+    "ValidationErrorBadString: Expected a non-empty string.\n";

+## checkCompatibleHash

+    my $badValuesHR = checkCompatibleHash( oneHR, twoHR );

+Compares the two hashes to see if all common keys have the same values, including undefined keys.
+Any with values not in common are returned in a hash-ref pointing to an array with the values from the first and second hashes, respectively.
+Putting the smaller hash first is the most efficient thing to do.

 # INSTANCE METHODS

 ## run()